genesis-community/bosh-genesis-kit/MANUAL.md

   the BOSH director will be deployed.
 Defaults to `bosh`.

 - `stemcell_os` - The operating system you want to deploy the BOSH director itself on.
-This defaults to `ubuntu-trusty`.
+This defaults to `ubuntu-xenial`.

 - `stemcell_version` - The version of the stemcell to deploy.
-  Defaults to `latest`, which is usually what you want.
+  Defaults to `97.latest`, which is usually what you want, since this kit packages pre-compiled BOSH releases that only work on xenial 97.x.

 - `bosh_vm_type` - The name of the `vm_type` (per cloud-config) that
   will be used to deploy the BOSH director VM.
 Defaults to